-“Don’t worry about it, it’s only two hundred dollars, just don’t do it again.”
+“Don’t worry about it, it’s only four hundred dollars, just don’t do it again.”
 That’s how I almost blew my stealth wealth cover recently while playing Xbox with some friends.
 But let’s back up a little.

 I have written about why people should practice stealth wealth.
 Mainly, it leads to a more easy-going lifestyle, and lets you keep more of your money.
 Now, I will talk about how to actually make it happen.
 My stealth wealth guide.
 I’ll also teach you how to recover if you slip up.

 For those new to the concept, I considered this to be a critical process on the way to riches.